MLphile/gesture_based_youtube_control/README.md

 ## Usage
 NB: I'm using windows 10.
 ### Installing libraries
-I suggest creating a virtual environment and installing the libraries there
+I suggest creating a virtual environment and installing the libraries there.
 ```
 cd project_folder_name
 python -m venv your_virtual_env_name